adobe/reactor-postman/README.md

 #### Running the requests

 Each request builds on the previous request and demonstrates an end-to-end property creation to publish.
-Details on the specifications, headers, and attributes can be found for each endpoint in the [Launch Docs](https://experienceleague.adobe.com/docs/launch.html?lang=en#guides).
+Details on the specifications, headers, and attributes can be found for each endpoint in the [Tags docs](https://experienceleague.adobe.com/docs/tags.html).
 At the completion of each request, various environment variables required for later will be set using the postman `test` and `postman.setEnvironmentVariable`

 ## Contributing